googleapis/google-cloud-cpp/release/README.md

 # Creating a new release of google-cloud-cpp

-Unless there are no changes, we create releases for `google-cloud-cpp` every 4 weeks, or if there is a major announcement or change to the status of one of the libraries (like reaching the "Alpha" or "Beta" milestone).
+Unless there are no changes, we create releases for `google-cloud-cpp` at the beginning of each month, usually on the first business day.
+We also create releases if there is a major announcement or change to the status of one of the libraries (like reaching the "Alpha" or "Beta" milestone).

 The intended audience of this document are developers in the `google-cloud-cpp` project that need to create a new release.
-The audience is expected to be familiar with the project itself, [git][git-docs], [GitHub][github-guides], [semantic versioning](https://semver.org).
+We expect the reader to be familiar the project itself, [git][git-docs], [GitHub][github-guides], and [semantic versioning](https://semver.org).

 ## Preparing for a release

-Assuming you are working on your own fork of the `google-cloud-cpp` project, and `upstream` points to the `googleapis/google-cloud-cpp` remote, these commands should be useful in identifying important changes for inclusion in the release notes.
+To create a new release you need to perform some maintenance tasks, these are enumerated below.

 ### Verify CI passing

-Before beginning the release process, verify all CI builds are passing on main.
+Before beginning the release process, verify all CI builds are passing on the `main` branch.
+This is displayed in the GitHub page for the project.

 ### Update the API baseline